Dispatch's Second Chance (and The Game Awards Predictions)

 I mean, 45 minutes is fairly short for, I feel like, a telltale episode.
 It's very, yeah.

-Usually those are like an hour or short.
+Usually, those are like an hour or two.
 I don't even know what you were talking about.

-What was the last Telltale episodic game that we are comparing this to?
+What was the last telltale episodic game that we were comparing this to?

 I think I'm thinking of like Walking Dead Season 2.